curblr/curblr-spec/Rule.md

 * TNC pick-up/drop-off zone: Loading zone for TNCs.
 Implies no loading, standing, or parking for any other users.

-## Reason: well-known values
+## Priority category: additional info and example

+Regulations sometimes overlap in time and space, leading to potential ambiguity about which rule takes precedence.
+The `priorityCategory` exists to resolve these potential conflicts.
+It is used to sort regulations into categories that can then be placed into an ordered list describing which regulations take precedence over others.
+This will typically be a list of the `activity` types, plus some special types of rules that may appear temporarily or periodically and should be handled specially.

+When regulations overlap, the more restrictive activity rule typically supercedes the less restrictive activity rule (e.g. a "No stopping" zone typically overrides a free parking area).
+However, cities often create temporary restrictions or regulations for special events, construction, weather emergencies, etc. These rules are often in effect for irregular or unpredictable time periods and a city may want to customize how these special rules fit into the hierarchy.

-`reason` can be used to convey the purpose of the rule.
-This information is often described elsewhere in CurbLR and is not required but may be helpful for some users.
-The following is a suggested but not exhaustive list of values for `reason`:
+The following is a suggested but not exhaustive list of values for `priorityCategory`; this property should be customized as needed to describe a city:
-- `commercial loading`
-- `construction zone`
-- `no stopping`
+- `no standing`
-- `passenger loading`
-- `resident parking`
-- `rideshare pick-up drop-off`
 - `snow emergency zone`
+- `construction`
+- `game day`
+- `special event`
 - `street cleaning`
+- `temporary`
+- `standing`
+- `no loading`
+- `loading`
+- `no parking`
-- `taxi stand`
+- `paid parking`
-- `tow-away zone`
+- `parking`

-Please use the Github issue tracker to suggest additional values.
+All unique `priorityCategory` values in a CurbLR feed must be listed in the [metadata](Manifest.md), placed in order from highest to lowest priority.
+For the example above, this list would be written as `priorityHierarchy` = [`no standing`, `snow emergency zone`, `construction`, `game day`, `special event`, `street cleaning`, `temporary`, `standing`, `no loading`, `loading`, `no parking`, `paid parking`, `parking`]

 # Examples